04th December, 2023

-Based on this information, you will be given a quote that will cost typically between £1,500 and £3,500 for a new boiler.
+Based on this information, you will be given a quote typically between £1,500 and £2,500 for a new boiler.

 Usually, labour costs will be based on an average and an estimation of the time it will take to complete the job.

-As well as labour costs, you may face charges for any additional parts that need to be installed along with the cost of the boiler itself.
+As well as labour costs, you may face charges for any additional parts that need to be installed and the cost of the new boiler.

 For example, if the pipework needs to be replaced before the new combi boiler can be installed, then you will not only face additional labour charges for this but also potentially the cost of materials too.

-If you are trying to replace your old gas boiler with a new combi model or something completely different like an immersion heater, then you can expect high installation costs because of the work involved in this process.
+If you are trying to replace your old gas system boiler with a new combi boiler model or something completely different like an immersion heater, then you can expect high boiler costs because of the work involved in this process.

 For example, if the engineer needs to change the pipework or the location of your new boiler system before it can be installed, then this can be a costly and timely process.

-Depending on where you get your boiler from and the type you choose, you may be encouraged to buy a new filter system to help it run better.
-On average, this can add £100 to £200 to the total cost of installation.
+Depending on where you get your new boiler from and the type you choose, you may be encouraged to buy a new filter system to help it run better.
+On average, this can add £100 to £200 to the total price of new combi boiler costs.

 Your boiler replacement should probably take place in the summer.